Why Policy Gradient Algorithms Work for Undiscounted Total-Reward MDPs: Undiscounted expected total-reward infinite-horizon MDPs

-As noted, in recent training of large language models under the frameworks of reinforcement learning with human feedback (RLHF) and reinforcement learning with verifiable reward (RLVR), finite rewards are assigned once at the end of the trajectory, and Assumption~\ref{assump_total} holds.
+While bounded rewards ensure the well-definedness of the value function and policy gradient in discounted and average-reward settings, our undiscounted total-reward setup requires Assumption~\ref{assump_total}.
+As noted, in recent training of large language models under the frameworks of reinforcement learning with human feedback (RLHF) and reinforcement learning with verifiable reward (RLVR), finite rewards are assigned once at the end of the trajectory, and Assumption~\ref{assump_total} naturally holds.

 Under Assumption~\ref{assump_total}, we define the state value function as